 A financial projection is a forecast of how much revenue you expect to generate and what your expenses will be, broken down month by month.

-In other words, it’ll answer: How much cash will flow in and out of your business in the future?
+- How much cash will flow in and out of your business?

 One of the most important reasons to do a financial projection is to figure out whether or not your business will be financially viable in the short, mid, and long term.

-Taking the time to forecast revenue, expenses, and cash flow will show you what your financials will look like within a specific period of time.
+Taking the time to project revenue, expenses, and cash flow will show you what your financials will look like within a specific period of time.